 I had the pleasure of working on an internal government project.
 I was part of a special projects team dedicated to analysing a prevalent issue and identifying a solution.
 To my delight, bringing structured innovation into government was a welcome process.
 No rock left unturned.
 No red tape.
-We had complete freedom to talk to anyone about anything.
+We had complete freedom to to anyone about anything.

 Working so deeply in government for the first time was truly eye opening.

 I had always wondered what the inside of a governing machine looked like – outside the realm of assumption.
 What were the drivers and pressures that led to decisions?
 How well connected must their staff be, to carry such a load on behalf of their citizens?
 How quickly (or slowly) do ideas come to fruition?
 Is there disconnect between government & its citizens?

 I had my own assumptions but I decided to leave those at the door for the sake of objectivity.

 Despite accepting that something needed to change, the comfort of conformity was the biggest road block I witnessed.
 Doing things differently was acknowledged as a need.
 Yet there was so much hesitation to change lanes.
 It wasn’t so much the lane change that was the issue but answering the question: who will be responsible for driving?

 Our project team was given ample attention from those at every level of the government hierarchy.
 No one avoided the topic and help was welcome.
 Once the root cause(s) were identified, our remaining task was to design a solution or concept validated enough to pass on to an (unidentified) internal team to deeply consider implementation in light to competing priorities and strategy.
 This step needed accountability.
 Someone to pass the baton to.
 Someone to keep the torch lit.